merivale/victor/README.md

 I diagnose these as plain messages (actually the second is elaborated, but not in such a way as to affect its temporal components; see [section 5.9](#59-indirect-enumerated-and-amassed-messages)).
 Consequently I insist that they are indeed affirmations about the present.
 It is simply that sensible readers *ignore* this temporal information, knowing full well that it is irrelevant.

-The alternative to this refreshingly straightforward account is to posit a class of *genuinely* timeless affirmations in English, which are encoded (ambiguously) into the very same sentences that encode their corresponding present affirmations.
+The alternative to this straightforward account is to posit a class of *genuinely* timeless affirmations in English, which are encoded (ambiguously) into the very same sentences that encode their corresponding present affirmations.
 But this surprisingly popular view is needlessly complicated, and not supported by the data.
 Why introduce a whole new class of message, and a whole new subroutine to encode it, when we can simply use the resources already in place?
 The question is intended to be rhetorical; but in any case, the fact that the output sentences are identical indicates fairly clearly that we *didn't* do this.

-That the present is the default option within the English system perhaps explains why we use it in talking about abstract matters for which time is irrelevant.
-(Though I dare say this would have been the obvious choice anyway.)
+That the present is the default option within the English system perhaps explains why we use it in talking about abstract matters for which time is irrelevant (though I dare say this would have been the obvious choice anyway).
 More significantly, it might help to explain the attraction to the view that such messages really are timeless, an attraction that appears to have been widely felt, in spite of the entirely unnecessary computational complexity that this hypothesis implies.
 It is easier to ignore information that simply comes by default, than to ignore information that needs to be actively selected.

 Conditions break down further into a *pivot* and a (possibly empty) list of *balances*.
-Pivots consist of a *verbality* optionally followed by a *status*, and balances comprise a *weight* optionally prefixed with a *relator*.
+Pivots, in turn, consist of a *verbality* optionally followed by a *status*, and balances comprise a *weight* optionally prefixed with a *relator*.
 Thus:

 ```elm
 type alias Condition =